secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 *   chatter @ Partner Operations on the opportunity with the [necessary quote information](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#opportunity-requirements-to-request-a-quote).
 *   email the [necessary quote information](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#opportunity-requirements-to-request-a-quote) and opportunity link to partnersupport@gitlab.com.

-#### Partner Order Operations Quote and Order Management Process
+#### Partner Support Quote and Order Management Process
-*   Partner Order Ops generates quote with [necessary quote information](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#opportunity-requirements-to-request-a-quote), ensuring:
+*   Partner Support generates quote with [necessary quote information](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#opportunity-requirements-to-request-a-quote), ensuring:
     *   standard programmatic discounts are applied for both distributor and reseller; or,
     *   if discounts requested are non-standard, approvals are requested and received either via quote approval flow or chatter.
-*   Partner Order Ops sends quote to distributor with Opportunity Owner copied.
+*   Partner Support sends quote to distributor with Opportunity Owner copied.
-*   Partner Order Ops receives distributor PO and confirms whether all information on PO matches GitLab quote as aligned to [opportunity booking requirements](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#opportunity-booking-requirements).
+*   Partner Support receives distributor PO and confirms whether all information on PO matches GitLab quote as aligned to [opportunity booking requirements](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#opportunity-booking-requirements).
-    *   If PO and quote match, Partner Order Ops attaches PO to opportunity.
+    *   If PO and quote match, Partner Support attaches PO to opportunity.
-    *   If PO and quote do not match, Partner Order Ops requests any necessary PO updates from distributor, or makes any internal quote adjustments as needed.
+    *   If PO and quote do not match, Partner Support requests any necessary PO updates from distributor, or makes any internal quote adjustments as needed.
-*   Partner Order Ops attaches PO to opportunity and then submits opportunity for approval.
-Partner Order Ops then:
+*   Partner Support attaches PO to opportunity and then submits opportunity for approval.
+Partner Support then:
     *   monitors opportunity to ensure it is updated to Closed-Won.
     *   notifies Distributor when order has been fully processed.